 We also know that virtual schooling could influence your GPA.
 To confirm your admission, we will use your final academic information during our senior grade review and have flexibility with courses that do not have traditional letter grades.

-there is a grade of S in a S/NS grade system, or a minimum of a 1.0 GPA if the transfer course uses a numerical grading system.
+You can receive transfer credit (meaning the university will accept the course) for courses taken during the spring term of 2021 at another institution if there is a grade of S in a S/NS grade system, or a minimum of a 1.0 GPA if the transfer course uses a numerical grading system.